 This time the scientists found “that resistance exercise [with the ARED], coupled with adequate energy intake (shown by maintenance of body mass determined by dual‐energy X‐ray absorptiometry [DXA]) and vitamin D, can maintain bone in most regions during 4‐ to 6‐month missions in microgravity.
 This is the first evidence that improving nutrition and resistance exercise during spaceflight can attenuate the expected BMD deficits previously observed after prolonged missions.”

-In conclusion, NASA has adopted weight bearing activities as the path to bone preservation and not rebounding.
+In conclusion, NASA has adopted weight bearing activities, specifically the ARED, as the path to bone preservation and not rebounding.

 Like Exercise for Better Bones